Sokalledcoder/CryptoAgentV2.01/memory-bank/progress.md

 ## 3. Current Status

-*   **Overall:** Backend (FastAPI with CopilotKit Python SDK), Node.js CopilotKitRuntime (Next.js with `FastApiAdapter`), and React/CopilotKit frontend are set up.
-Key configurations for CORS and request proxying are in place.
-All `@copilotkit/*` packages are at `@latest`.
+*   **Overall:** Backend (FastAPI with CopilotKit Python SDK), Node.js CopilotKitRuntime (Next.js with `@copilotkit/runtime` at `^1.8.14-next.2`, configured with the constructor patch for `GoogleGenerativeAIAdapter`, and `remoteEndpoints`), and React/CopilotKit frontend are set up.
-*   **Blocker:** Successful end-to-end message flow via the `<CopilotChat />` UI needs manual verification.
-Automated tests were inconclusive.
+*   **Blocker:** Node.js runtime LLM adapter configuration implemented using the constructor patch for `@copilotkit/runtime@^1.8.14-next.2`.
+The system is now ready for a decisive E2E test.
 *   **Risks:**
+    *   The constructor patch, while robust for 1.8.x behavior, is a workaround and might have unforeseen side effects or break with future non-major updates to the runtime if its internal structure changes.
+    *   The `next` tagged pre-release version (`^1.8.14-next.2`) might have its own instabilities.
-    *   Potential issues in the frontend's interaction with the CopilotKit SDK or the Node.js runtime.
+    *   Potential issues in the frontend's interaction with the CopilotKit SDK or the Node.js runtime during E2E testing.
     *   Complexity of debugging the full three-tier communication flow.

 ## 4. Evolution of Project Decisions